-In her warm, funny, relatable style, Kay Wills Wyma confronts societal issues from the comparison epidemic raging in our homes, our neighborhoods, and our social-media feeds to the youth entitlement trend that fools kids into believing they need someone (i.e. MOM!) to do everything for them.
-She encourages audiences and offers remedies along the way.
+In her warm, funny, relatable style, Kay Wills Wyma confronts societal issues – from the comparison epidemic to the entitlement trend to all things women/motherhood – encouraging audiences and offering remedies (plus a little laughter) along the way.

-Local and national groups (PTAs, charitable organizations, churches, student groups (University and High School), churches, women’s events/retreats, etc) regularly invite Kay to share on these and other topics.
+Local and national groups (PTAs, charitable organizations, churches, student groups – university and high school – women’s events/retreats, etc) regularly invite Kay to share on these and other topics.
 All of which reminds her, as she hopes to remind others, we’re walking this road together.

 See Kay’s Media page for more information.